sebelga/gstore-cache/README.md

 const key = datastore.key(['Company', 'Google']);

 /**
- * The following is all you need to
+ * The "keys.wrap()" helper will
- * - Fetch the entity from the cache
+ * - Try to fetch the entity from the cache
- * - If it is not found, get it from the Datastore
+ * - If it is not found, fetch it from the Datastore
- * - Prime the cache with the entity data.
+ * - Prime the cache with the entity data retrieve from the Datastore.
  */
 cache.keys.wrap(key).then(entity => {
     console.log(entity);
-    console.log(entity[datastore.KEY]); // the Key Symbol is added from cache result });
+    console.log(entity[datastore.KEY]); // the Key Symbol is added from cache results });

 /**
  * You can also pass several keys.
  * gstore-cache will first check the cache and only fetch from the Datastore
- * the ones *not* found.
+ * the keys *not* found.
  *
  * In the example below, only the "key3" would be passed to datastore.get() and
  * fetched from the Datastore